fls-bioinformatics-core/galaxy-tools/tools/trimmomatic/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+0.36.2     - Support fastqsanger.gz datatype.
+If fastqsanger.gz is used as input
+             the output will also be fastqsanger.gz.
+           - Use $_JAVA_OPTIONS to customize memory requirements.
 0.36.1     - Reimplement to work with bioconda Trimmomatic 0.36 (toolshed version
              is still supported for now).
 0.36.0     - Update to Trimmomatic 0.36.